How to prepare for your first Christmas with a foster child

 An advent calendar can be a great way to add a bit more excitement into the festive season.
 Why not get your foster child their own advent calendar that they can open alongside you and give them their own countdown to Christmas?

-Alternatively, you could opt for a family advent calendar.
-Offer everyone in the household a turn to open a door each day and make sure your foster child is included.
+Alternatively, a family advent calendar can work wonders, allowing everyone in the household a turn to open a door each day.
+This inclusive approach ensures your foster child feels a strong sense of belonging right from the start.

 Every family will have their own unique way of spending Christmas day.
 Some families head off to see relatives, some stay in PJs all day and relax.
 Whatever you choose to do, make sure your foster child is in the loop about how the day will run.